Dynatrace/OneAgent-SDK-for-C/README.md

-# OneAgent-SDK-for-C-C-
+# Dynatrace OneAgent SDK for C/C++

-SDK that allows Dynatrace customers to instrument native applications
+SDK that allows Dynatrace customers to instrument native applications.